Environmental Action Germany

 Deutsche Umwelthilfe e.V.
-(DUH, using the English name Environmental Action Germany) is a non-profit environmental and consumer protection association, supported by public and private project grants and donations.
+(DUH) (employing the English name Environmental Action Germany) is a non-profit environmental and consumer protection association, supported by public and private project grants and donations.
 It is a member of the European Environmental Bureau, in Brussels.
 It has the legal right to represent group claims in court against projects that it considers a threat to the environment.
 The group also aims to provide a forum for dialogue between environmental organizations, politicians and business people.
+The organisation, which is recognised as a non-profit organisation, is a consumer protection association with legal standing under the Injunction Act.
+It has the right to bring Verbandsklagen (class actions) under the Environmental Appeals Act and is entitled to bring Musterfeststellungsklagen (Model declaratory actions) or Abhilfeklagen (Redress actions).
+The DUH is registered in the Lobby Register in accordance with the Lobby Register Act.
+The association has offices in Berlin, Radolfzell and Hanover, as well as project offices in Köthen and Erfurt.